mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 1. **Atomic event**.
 TSV line very similar to `EnrichedEvent` but not contining JSON fields (`contexts`, `derived_contexts` and `unstruct_event`).
-Result will be stored in path similar to `shredded/good/run=2016-11-26-21-48-42/atomic-events/part-00000` and wil be available to load via [StorageLoader](StorageLoader) or directly via Redshift [COPY][redshift-copy].
+Result will be stored in path similar to `shredded/good/run=2016-11-26-21-48-42/atomic-events/part-00000` and will be available to load via [StorageLoader](StorageLoader) or directly via Redshift [COPY][redshift-copy].
 2. **Contexts**.
 This part consists of two extracted above JSON fields:
    `contexts` and `derived_contexts`, which are validated (on enrichment-step)